Josh Allen: 2021 season

 In May 2021, the Bills exercised the fifth-year option on Allen's rookie contract, tying him to the team through the 2022 season.
-On August 6, 2021, Allen signed a six-year contract extension worth up to $258 million with $150 million guaranteed that would through to the 2028 season.
+On August 6, 2021, Allen signed a six-year contract extension worth up to $258 million with $150 million guaranteed that would go through to the 2028 season.

-Allen surpassed 10,000 career passing yards during a 35–0 shutout win against the Miami Dolphins in Week 2.
+Allen surpassed 10,000 career passing yards during a 35–0 shutout win against the Dolphins in Week 2.

 In Week 3, Allen and the Bills defeated the Washington Football Team 43–21, as Allen passed for 358 yards and scored five touchdowns.
 He became just the fourth player in NFL history to record multiple career games with at least 300 passing yards, four passing touchdowns, and a rushing touchdown.
 He also tied Jack Kemp's franchise record for most career rushing touchdowns by a quarterback with 26.

-The Bills faced the Kansas City Chiefs at Arrowhead Stadium for a rematch of the previous year's AFC Championship game in Week 5.
+The Bills faced the Chiefs at Arrowhead Stadium for a rematch of the previous year's AFC Championship game in Week 5.
 During the Bills' 38–20 win, Allen completed 15 of 26 passes for 315 yards and three touchdowns, amassing 21 yards per completion, a career-high and the highest by any NFL quarterback in the prior two seasons.
 He also rushed for 59 yards and a touchdown on 11 carries, including another hurdle over a defender to pick up a first down in the fourth quarter.
-The following week, the Bills faced the Tennessee Titans on Monday Night Football.
+The following week, the Bills faced the Titans on Monday Night Football.
 Despite a strong performance, Allen was stopped short by the Titans' defensive line during a quarterback sneak on a critical 4th and 1 situation on the Titans 3 yard line in the final moments of the game, allowing Tennessee to win 34–31.
 His final stat line for the game was 353 passing yards, 3 touchdowns, and 1 interception along with 26 rushing yards.
 Allen's three touchdowns allowed him to pass Jim Kelly for the most touchdowns thrown by a Bills quarterback in his first four seasons with the team.

 In a Week 8 rematch against Miami, Allen and the Bills offense started slow, but he accounted for two passing touchdowns and a rushing touchdown in the second half of a 26–11 win.
 The rushing touchdown gave Allen 28 for his career, tying Cam Newton's record for the most rushing touchdowns in a quarterback's first 50 starts.
-In a 6–9 loss to the Jacksonville Jaguars the following week, Allen was held without a touchdown for the first time in the season, in addition to being sacked and intercepted by Jaguars defensive end Josh Allen.
+In a 6–9 loss to the Jaguars the following week, Allen was held without a touchdown for the first time in the season, in addition to being sacked and intercepted by Jaguars defensive end Josh Allen.
 Both the sack and interception were the first to be performed by an NFL defensive player on an opposing quarterback of the same name.